Houten: Second designation as a centre of urban growth 1992–2015

 By 2015, some 7,000 new houses had been built in Houten-Zuid, following the same urban design principles as in the existing northern part of Houten, with some differences.
 The body of water to the east is large in comparison with water bodies in the old parts of Houten.
 The pentagonal green zone in Houten-Zuid embracing the centre is different from the green zone in Houten-Noord, which runs through the whole city in a linear structure, crossing the new city centre and with larger parks at either end.
 Another difference is that in some places cars share the road with bicycle paths (this concept was later applied in the northern part as well).
-The southern part was also designed by Robert Derks and his office for urban design Stedebouw BV.
+The southern part was also designed by Robert Derks and his office for urban design Stedenbouw BV.

 Transport

 Rail

 Houten has two railway stations, Houten (opened in 1868, closed in 1934, re-opened on a different location in 1982 and restructured in 2010) and Houten Castellum (opened in 2010).
 These stations are served by local commuter trains to Utrecht (northbound) and Geldermalsen (southbound, with subsequent connections to Tiel and 's-Hertogenbosch/Breda).
 The railway has been doubled from two tracks to four, to accommodate for an extra stop at Castellum with a frequency of four trains per hour in each direction.